scarolan/painless-password-rotation/README.md

 In this guide you'll have three terminal windows open.
 One for running Vault, a second for entering Vault CLI commands, and one for your remote Linux server.
 The scripts run from the remote GCP instance and connect to Vault to update their stored credentials.

 ## Prerequisites
-* HashiCorp Vault cluster that is reachable from your server instances
+* HashiCorp Vault cluster that is reachable from your server instances.
+(Inbound TCP port 8200 to Vault)
 * Seth Vargo's most excellent [vault-secrets-gen plugin](https://github.com/sethvargo/vault-secrets-gen)
 * Vault command line configured for your Vault cluster.
 (Hint: You need to set VAULT_ADDR and VAULT_TOKEN environment variables.)
 * A version 2 K/V secrets backend mounted at `systemcreds`